Mailman (City Letter Carrier)

 At the end of your delivery day, you notice that you have some remaining flyers.
 What would you do with them

-Asked by zoom about 11 years ago
+Asked by zoom over 11 years ago

 If the flyers are unaddressed which would usually be the case when there are leftovers, I bring them back to the post office where they are usually discarded in a recycle bin.
 It's not too often that I have leftover flyers because they are usually distributed to the letter carriers in the correct quantity needed to cover the entire route (give or take a few).
 Another reason why we usually don't have leftovers is because we are supposed to count out the number of flyers needed for each section (loop or relay) resulting in a low amt of overage.
 I do see many flyers put in the recycle bin at the end of the day leading me to believe that some flyers aren't delivered or there is an error in the counts for some routes.
 A lot of flyers are probably of little interest to the recipients, but that isn't my concern.
 I am loyal to the mailers who are paying the USPS to provide delivery services for their advertising.

-Asked by april over 12 years ago
+Asked by Candace C. over 12 years ago

 We have several post offices in the area.
 I want to apply to carry in a particular part of town.
 How can I find out what area a particular post office covers?

-Asked by Jeremy almost 12 years ago
+Asked by Jeremy about 12 years ago

 I am not sure how you would apply for a specific PO to work at.
 More often than not I believe hiring is done by region that covers several different POs.
 For example, when I was hired in 1998, I had taken an exam which covered all offices which had ZIP codes which began with 117 and I was hired in one of them.
 You could go in to the Post Office and ask how to get hired in a certain area though I am not sure how much assistance one specific office can be since hiring is done through a more central HR office and not one local office.